simul/simul.github.io/ref/simul/crossplatform/renderplatform.md

 ### std::vector GetShaderPathsUtf8()
 Returns the stack of shader source paths.
 <a name="GetViewport"></a>
-### simul::crossplatform::Viewport GetViewport(simul::crossplatform::DeviceContext deviceContext, int index)
+### simul::crossplatform::Viewport GetViewport(simul::crossplatform::GraphicsDeviceContext deviceContext, int index)
 Get the viewport at the given index.
 <a name="InvalidateDeviceObjects"></a>
 ### void InvalidateDeviceObjects()
 Platform-dependent function called when uninitializing the Render Platform.
 <a name="LinePrint"></a>
-### void LinePrint(simul::crossplatform::DeviceContext deviceContext, char text, float colr, float bkg)
+### void LinePrint(simul::crossplatform::GraphicsDeviceContext deviceContext, char text, float colr, float bkg)
 Print diagnostics, starting from the top, and going down the screen one line each time as the frame progresses, then restarting next frame.
 <a name="PopRenderTargets"></a>
-### void PopRenderTargets(simul::crossplatform::DeviceContext deviceContext)
+### void PopRenderTargets(simul::crossplatform::GraphicsDeviceContext deviceContext)
 Restore rendertargets and viewports from the top of the stack.
 <a name="PopShaderBinaryPath"></a>
 ### void PopShaderBinaryPath()